64 Sights in Rio de Janeiro, Brazil (with Map and Images)

 The Apotheosis Square is a venue in Rio de Janeiro close to the Morro da Mineira favela.
 It is part of Sambadrome Marquês de Sapucaí, which can hold a maximum 90,000 people.
 For concerts, it can hold from 10,000 to 40,000 people.

-The Casa do Pontal Museum is the most important Museum of Popular Art in Brazil and is located at Recreio dos Bandeirantes, Rio de Janeiro and "a reference tourist and anthropological not only in Brazil, but around the world ".
+The Casa do Pontal Museum is the most important museum of popular art in Brazil and is currently located in Barra da Tijuca, Rio de Janeiro and "a reference tourism and anthropology not only in Brazil, but all over the world."

 The Vista Chinesa is one of the belvederes of Rio de Janeiro, at the topmost of one of the roads that connect the Jardim Botânico area to the Parque Nacional & Floresta da Tijuca, known as the Estrada da Vista Chinesa.